-Intrigued by Susie Lu’s (@DataToViz) recent tweet, sharing the prototype for a reconditioned supermarket receipt, we wanted to add our perspective to the commentary this generated.
+A while ago, Sussie Li (@DataToViz) shared on Twitter a prototype for a reconditioned supermarket receipt.
+The tweet was met with various reactions, so we wanted to add our perspective to the commentary this generated.

-Visualizing your spending habits and financial data has become increasingly popular, look no further than the likes of Monzo, Revolut and Mint.com as modern examples.
+Visualizing your spending habits and financial data has become increasingly popular, look no further than the likes of Monzo, Revolut, and Mint as modern examples.
 But for a store to provide more visualized information alongside the sales summary is a fresh take, building further to engage consumers with their spending habits.

 Comments on the prototype were very broad, ranging from very positive to quite negative.